uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 ## Project Submission Overview
 * * *

-* Sign relevant legal documents, fill out forms, and get credentials
+* Sign relevant legal documents, fill out forms, and get credentials.
-* Prepare and submit metadata to the Windmill Data Portal
+* Prepare and submit project metadata to the Windmill Data Portal.
-* Prepare and submit full dataset (w/o metadata tsvs) to object storage.
+* Prepare and submit data files to object storage.

 <h3>Steps to Contribute a Project to the Gen3 Commons</h3>